 Instagram Follow: @wanderlustwanderers

 This photo was taken in Cape Verde, featuring my brother and I on our last family holiday together.
 We were reminiscing at the sunset with the thrill of the waves crashing over us.
-This is my favourite beach with its pure white sands, majestic rolling waves and unspoiled sheer beauty.
+This pristine beach is my favourite, with its pure white sand, majestic rolling waves and unspoiled sheer beauty.
 It is simply unforgettable.
 The beach was located off the Riu Touareg hotel where we were staying and it stretched for miles in both directions.
 We spent hours walking and buying unique handcrafted souvenirs from locals.
 I hope to go back one day during a sea turtle hatching release as I’ve been to this beach on three different occasions and never managed to catch one!

 #11 – EL NIDO, PALAWAN, PHILIPPINES